 The results in the following cases depend upon a variety of factors which are unique to each case.
 A positive result in one case neither guarantees nor predicts a similar result in any future case.

-Recent Cases in Which David Smith Provided Counsel or Expert Testimony on Forfeiture Issues:
+Some Forfeiture Cases Which David Smith Defended or for Which he Provided Counsel or Expert Testimony:

 United States v.
 Brooks.
 No. 2:06-cr-00550-JS-ETB (E.D.N.Y.).
 Insider trading and corporate looting prosecution in which government sought forfeiture of $190 million, but court reduced amount of forfeiture to $67 million